-It’s a word that Stephen Parker just can’t shake when it comes to the National Law Enforcement Retreat (NLER).
+It’s a word that Stephen Parker just can’t shake when it comes to Law Enforcement Appreciation retreats.

 The Charlotte-Mecklenburg (North Carolina) Police detective said he felt liberated in 2014 after he attended the first retreat at the Billy Graham Training Center at The Cove with his wife Cheryl.
 That’s when—for the first time—the Parkers realized they weren’t alone in the spiritual hardships that law enforcement officials face.

-And on Monday night, six years after that first NLER, Parker drew upon the same word.
+Six years after that first retreat, Parker drew upon the same word.
 Only this time he dressed it a little differently.
 This time it was more personal.
 He rubbed his already red eyes and sat down in The Cove’s auditorium where he had just shared his testimony, including excerpts from his journal, for the first time.

 “It’s painfully liberating,” Parker said, leaning back into the seat.
 “It was really hard for me to talk about this, and I put it off for a long time.”

 Parker is now in his fourth year as a speaker for the Law Enforcement Appreciation retreats, hosted by the Billy Graham Rapid Response Team.
 Many law enforcement officials find his messages relevant because he often teaches Biblical truths as if they were a police case review.
 One time, his message centered on “If Jesus Were a Cop.”
 He uses hilarious, somewhat safe, personal anecdotes to drive his messages.